Why Won't You Date Me?: Reception

 In 2018, Why Won't You Date Me? was labelled by The Daily Dot's John-Michael Bond as one of the 20 best podcasts on Spotify, with Bond regarding the podcast as "a cathartic romp through the hellscape of modern dating, led by a joyful host who never lets the darkness win."

 Jillian Selzer of Insider described the podcast as "a hilarious chronicle of (Nicole Byer's) dating life as she connects her own struggles to the bigger issues within the dating world," further writing that "Byer's personality is loud, outgoing, and wildly entertaining," while Elite Daily's Annie Foskett recommended the podcast as a "must-listen," praising Byer's transparency about her dating life as being "extremely refreshing."

 In 2019, Why Won't You Date Me? won Outstanding Foreign Series at the Canadian Podcasting Awards, which is "awarded to a breakthrough show – across any format and category – produced outside of Canada."
+In 2021, Why Won't you Date Me? won the Best Overall Host – Female iHeartMedia Podcast Award.
+In 2023, it won best comedy podcast in the Ambies Awards.

 Becca James, writing for Vulture in 2019, called the show "one of the most forthcoming and funny podcasts around, and [the live episode with guest Vicky Vox] offers a perfect introduction by getting to the gist, which goes beyond the titular question and into the hilarious depths of human connection."

-Zack Peter, writing for PopSugar, said, "Nicole Byer is a real treat!
-Her podcast takes you through her dating chronicles.
-If you're single, you'll love listening to Nicole every week.
-She's irreverent and has no filter.
-You'll find parts of yourself in her quest to find love."